Beets taste like sugar kisses to me, with a little spoonful of dirt on top.

 - Fresh baby arugula and/or salad greens

 - Shave the beets into ribbons with a vegetable peeler, mandoline slicer or spiral slicer.
-Toss gently on a plate or large bowl with the basil.
+Toss with the basil and put on a serving plate.

 - Whisk together the lemon juice, oil, sugar and salt until dissolved and blended.